Mythbusters123/blog.themyth.dev/content/future_workstation.md

 - Razer Core X ($325)
   - AMD Radeon RX-7700XT ($TBD)
-- ASUS TUF Gaming VG27AQ ($310)
 - OWC Thunderbolt 3 Dock ($300)
   - This would probably be shared between laptops

 This will total out to about $5500-$6000 (Yay credit card debt!) but considering how long it would not only last me but also the productivity curated by this setup would pay this off over time.
+I will be using my old monitors from my current PC, but that will probably also be upgraded to IPS 144hz monitors down the line.

 ### How Good Will Gaming Be? {.heading}